Commuting-Liftable Subgroups of Galois Groups II: Main Theorem of C-Pairs

-The following notion of C-pairs is motivated by Bogomolov and Tschinkel's notion under the same name \cite{Bogomolov2007}; we note, however, that our notion of C-pairs is \emph{a priori} much weaker than that considered in loc.cit..
+The following notion of C-pairs is motivated by Bogomolov and Tschinkel's notion under the same name \cite{Bogomolov2007}; we note, however, that our notion of C-pairs is \emph{a priori} much weaker than the one considered in loc.cit.

 \begin{defn} Let $f,g \in \Gc_K^a(n)$ be given.
-We say that $f,g$ are a C-pair provided that for all $x \in K \smallsetminus \{0,1\}$ one has:
+We say that $f,g$ are a {\bf C-pair} provided that for all $x \in K \smallsetminus \{0,1\}$ one has:

-A subgroup $A \leq \Gc_K^a(n)$ will be called a C-group provided that any pair of elements $f,g \in A$ form a C-pair.
+A subgroup $A \leq \Gc_K^a(n)$ will be called a {\bf C-group} provided that any pair of elements $f,g \in A$ form a C-pair.
 If $A = \langle f_i \rangle_i$, we observe that $A$ is a C-group if and only if $f_i,f_j$ form a C-pair for all $i,j$.